Yasser Usman: Author

 Usman's next book, Rekha: The Untold Story, is about the actress Rekha.
 The second biography of the actress after Mohan Deep's Eurekha!
-(1999), Usman's one-year research for his work included collecting archives of magazine issues about Rekha and interviewing her contemporaries, around 40 to 50 people.:x–xii The Asian Age's Nayare Ali wrote it as "a book that anyone who is a fan or even fascinated by the star, would be tempted to read".
+(1999), Usman's one-year research for this work included collecting archives of magazine issues about Rekha and interviewing her contemporaries, around 40 to 50 people.:x–xii The Asian Age's Nayare Ali wrote it as "a book that anyone who is a fan or even fascinated by the star, would be tempted to read".
 Rohini Nair of Firstpost saw the book reveals nothing "untold" about the actress, and felt Usman relied entirely on the existing sources.
 Sowmya Rajendran from The News Minute wrote positively of the book's prose, calling it "fast-paced and lucidly written with plenty of spice, making it a perfect airplane read".

 Usman's other two books: Sanjay Dutt: The Crazy Untold Story of Bollywood's Bad Boy and Guru Dutt: An Unfinished Story, also garnered a generally positive reception.
-Published in 2018, the former details the life of the actor Sanjay Dutt, and is the last of his Untold trilogy, reflecting the use of the word "untold" in the title of Usman's first three books.
-It was controversial after Dutt decrying that the book was published without his authorisation.
+Published in 2018, the former details the life of the actor Sanjay Dutt and is the last of his Untold trilogy, reflecting the use of the word "untold" in the title of Usman's first three books.
+It was controversial after Dutt decried that the book was published without his authorisation.
 Mint's Sanjukta Sharma praised Usman's deep research and his neutral point of view, and Film Companion listed it as one of the "top seven books on cinema of the year".

 Guru Dutt: An Unfinished Story, released in 2021 by Simon & Schuster, describes the life of the filmmaker Guru Dutt.
 It was after watching Dutt's films at the 2004 Osian's Cinefan Festival of Asian and Arab Cinema when Usman was motivated to write about him.
 While researching for the book, Usman was met with the lack of free-domain archives of Dutt's interviews.
 Writing for The Hindu, Mini Anthikad Chhibber appreciated the book's remembrances by Dutt's sister, the artist Lalita Lajmi.
 In his review for Business Standard, the reviewer Chintan Girish Modi wrote, "Guru Dutt: An Unfinished Story is a moving account of a creative genius who was influenced by Hollywood melodrama, German expressionism, Bhakti poetry, and the Bauls of Bengal."
 Sathya Saran of The New Indian Express, however, gave a scathing review.
 The Hindustan Times featured the book in their "The Most Interesting Reads of the Week" listing, and The Telegraph included it in their year-end "Page Turners of 2021".
-Asian Voice (London) praised the book saying, "a mirror that reflects the hard hitting realities of cinema ever since its inception.
-It is a narrative that shatters the myths, the rose tinted glasses with which we as viewers look up to the film industry."
+Asian Voice (London) praised the book saying, "a mirror that reflects the hard-hitting realities of cinema ever since its inception.
+It is a narrative that shatters the myths, the rose-tinted glasses with which we as viewers look up to the film industry."